What Causes Mould In Your Shower?

 The best way to get rid of mould is to not have it appear in the first place.
 With a shower that’s sealed properly and a bathroom that has adequate airflow, mould should stay away.
 This involves rebuilding your shower to provide waterproofing that’s up to code, using modified epoxy and waterproof grout, as well as a high-quality waterproof sealer.

-At Leaky Shower, we have over twenty years of experience in Redlands Shower Repairs.
-Our fully trained and professional team guarantees all work done for up to 15 years.
+At Leaky Showers, we have over twenty years of experience.
+Our fully trained and professional team offers years of experience and guaranteed workmanship.
 No one does it better!

-Contact us now to arrange for a free pressure and moisture test, along with your quote, and keep your shower, and yourself, healthy.
+Contact us now to arrange for a free pressure test, along with your quote, and keep your shower, and yourself, healthy.